Symphony No. 2 (Mahler): Origin

 "It struck me like lightning, this thing," he wrote to conductor Anton Seidl, "and everything was revealed to me clear and plain."
 Mahler used the first two verses of Klopstock's hymn, then added verses of his own that dealt more explicitly with redemption and resurrection.
 He finished the finale and revised the orchestration of the first movement in 1894, then inserted the song "Urlicht" (Primal Light) as the penultimate movement.
 This song was probably written in 1892 or 1893.

-Mahler initially devised a narrative programme (actually several variant versions) for the work, which he shared with a number of friends (including Natalie Bauer-Lechner and Max Marschalk).
+Mahler initially devised a narrative programme (actually several variant versions) for the work, which he showed to a number of friends (including Natalie Bauer-Lechner and Max Marschalk).
 He even had one of these versions printed in the program book at the premiere in Dresden on 20 December 1901.
 In this programme, the first movement represents a funeral and asks questions such as "Is there life after death?"; the second movement is a remembrance of happy times in the life of the deceased; the third movement represents a view of life as meaningless activity; the fourth movement is a wish for release from life without meaning; and the fifth movement – after a return of the doubts of the third movement and the questions of the first – ends with a fervent hope for everlasting, transcendent renewal, a theme that Mahler would ultimately transfigure into the music of Das Lied von der Erde.
 As generally happened, Mahler later withdrew all versions of the programme from circulation.

 Publication

 The work was first published in 1897 by Friedrich Hofmeister.
 The rights were transferred to Josef Weinberger shortly thereafter, and finally to Universal Edition, which released a second edition in 1910.
 A third edition was published in 1952, and a fourth, critical edition in 1970, both by Universal Edition.
 As part of the new complete critical edition of Mahler's symphonies being undertaken by the Gustav Mahler Society, a new critical edition of the Second Symphony was produced as a joint venture between Universal Edition and the Kaplan Foundation.
 Its world premiere performance was given on 18 October 2005 at the Royal Albert Hall in London with Gilbert Kaplan conducting the Royal Philharmonic Orchestra.

 Reproductions of earlier editions have been released by Dover and by Boosey & Hawkes.
 The Kaplan Foundation published an extensive facsimile edition with additional materials in 1986.
 1989 saw the publication of an arrangement by Bruno Walter for piano four hands.

+In 2024, the Austrian music publisher Universal Edition published a version of the symphony for chamber ensemble, soloists, and choir, arranged by Germán García Vargas.